Jegichagi

 In Korea, children usually play alone or with friends in winter seasons, especially on Korean New Year.
 Briefly explaining the rules, the player kicks a jegi up in the air and keeps on kicking to prevent from falling to the ground.
 In a one-to-one game, a player with the most consecutive kicks wins.
-In a group game, the players stand in a circle, and take turns kicking the Jegi.
+In a group game, the players stand in a circle, and take turns kicking the jegi.
 Players who fail to kick the jegi upon receiving it and let it drop to the ground lose.
 As a penalty, the loser tosses the jegi at the winner so that he can kick it as he wishes.
 When the loser catches the jegi back with his hands, the penalty ends and he can rejoin the game.
 This has developed, and people combined two or three materials and made new ways of playing jegichagi.
 Though the game was traditionally mostly played in winter, it has become a year-round game.

 History

-Although there is no written record about the origin of Jegichagi, historical legends states that the game was developed from young martial artists’ training which involved kicking a small leather pouch.
+Although there is no written record about the origin of jegichagi, historical legends states that the game was developed from young martial artists' training which involved kicking a small leather pouch.
 Jegichagi has been developed in a different way.

-According to Samguk Yusa, the ancient Korean record, the people of Goguryeo were skilled at playing Cuju, the Chinese game of kicking a ball.
+According to Samguk yusa, the ancient Korean record, the people of Goguryeo were skilled at playing Cuju, the Chinese game of kicking a ball.
 Jegichagi evolved with the influence from Cuju that was widely played in Korea at this time.
 Kim Yushin of Silla stepped on and tore off Kim Chunchu's otgoreum, two long ribbon ties in Korean traditional costume, under the mask of playing jegichagi and had his sister sew it back on.
 Through that event, Kim Yushin's sister eventually married and became wife of Kim Chunchu, later Muyeol of Silla.

-In 2000, Korean Jegichagi Association was founded to make new rules in order to fit this traditional game well into today’s generation.
+In 2000, Korean Jegichagi Association was founded to make new rules in order to fit this traditional game well into today's generation.
 Although jegichagi is well known as many of other famous traditional games in Korea, the game is losing its popularity.
-In effort to keep traditional jegichagi alive within children’s mind, the Board of Education in South Korea ordered jegichagi as one of the required activities in physical education courses in school, usually 3rd or 4th grade.
+In effort to keep traditional jegichagi alive within children's mind, the Board of Education in South Korea ordered jegichagi as one of the required activities in physical education courses in school, usually 3rd or 4th grade.

-In August 2011, an American company released a children's toy called Kikbo based on the Jegichagi.
+In August 2011, an American company released a children's toy called Kikbo based on jegichagi.